 Requirement for the Francophone Studies major:

-A Francophone studies major consists of nine courses: five
+The major consists of nine courses:

-electives at the 103-104 level or above, two electives at the 300 level or
+- Five electives at the 103-104 level or above.

 Requirement for the Francophone Studies minor: